hamaguchikosuke/HDBCellSCAN/README.md

 # IV.
 Trouble shooting (in Windows)

 ### 1. pyversion returns empty

-Recent Anaconda does not recommend to set PATH during the installation.
-You need to set PATH variable by going to
-My Computer -> Properties -> Advanced -> Environment Variables and edit "Path" variable to add Python Path i.e. 'C:\<python_library>'
+### 2. hdbscan_test20171017.py worked in Spyder, but in MATLAB, python returns an error.

+These two are something to do with the PATH setting and most of the installation error is related to this.
+Please make sure that the following two PATH is added to your environment;
+1) path to python.exe
+which is same as the location of the environment.
+For examle

+C:\Users\hammer\AppData\Local\conda\conda\envs\CaImaging

+2) path to DLLs that python uses.
+If you use Anaconda, it should be something like C:\ProgramData\Anaconda3\Library\bin

+1) Path to python itself.
+This should be Path i.e. 'C:\<python_library>'

 Another possibility is the version compatibility.
 (please check https://jp.mathworks.com/matlabcentral/answers/229501-matlab-do-not-recongnize-pyversion)